AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

     moving window and laser propagation directions to be the same (`x`, `y` or `z`)

-Currently only works if boost direction, laser direction
-    and moving window are all in the `z` direction.

 * ``warpx.num_mirrors`` (`int`) optional (default `0`)
     Users can input perfect mirror condition inside the simulation domain.
     The number of mirrors is given by ``warpx.num_mirrors``.
 The mirrors are